 Joey: TRISTAN!! *groan* I'll kick your lyin' butt!

-And in the Battle City arc, we have the most amusingly blunt response in the entire (monologue-heavy) series:
+- In the Battle City arc, we have the most amusingly blunt response in the entire monologue-heavy series.

 Kaiba: Please tell me you are joking.

 - After Yugi's Heroic Sacrifice, the gang are trying to get a ride to save him.
 Without any real options, they call up Kaiba ("...It works better if you move away from the webcam...") and ask him to lend them a helicopter.
 Kaiba then learns of the previous events and proceeds to go berserk, screaming into the phone at Yami, who is practically catatonic at this stage.
 He's not angry with him for losing Yugi's soul, of course, but because he lost his title as King of Games to a nobody.

 - Later, when he teams up with Yami to duel Dartz, Dartz plays a set of Mirror Knights that have the faces, and supposedly souls, of Yami's lost friends.
 Destroying the cards means destroying the souls...apparently.
 Yami refuses to take the risk of hurting them, but Kaiba can't help himself and trolls Yami ("You do realise that you're talking to a hologram with your head on it, right?") while cheerfully destroying all the knights' shields.

 Kaiba: So you have a dweeb army.
 Am I supposed to be scared to attack?

 Dartz: Well, only if destroying an innocent soul concerns you.

 Kaiba: Nah.
 As the president of a major corporation, I have to do that every day.